 The supernova of 1604 takes its name from astronomer and mathematician Johannes Kepler.
 After the new star appeared in Earth’s night sky, he kept an eye on it for roughly a year.

-However, the supernova was also noted in China and other places around the world, as it was visible even in the daytime.
+However, it was also noted in China and other places around the world, as it was visible even in the daytime.
 Even today, astronomers are still studying this striking supernova remnant.

 And although Betelgeuse may take hundreds of thousands of years to explode and light up Earth’s sky, another ticking stellar time bomb could beat it to the punch.